Are you in Canada? Click here to proceed to the HK Canada website.

 Primary Focus

-The new edition still features the Concept Demonstration and Dance Cues special elements.
+The third edition still features the Concept Demonstration and Dance Cues special elements.
 The former provides movement experiences for dancers to better understand potentially difficult concepts, while the latter helps the dancer reflect on the anatomical basis of commonly used cues used in teaching dance technique.

 Empowers Instructors and Dancers